Loving Kindness Meditation Improves Vagal Tone, Depression, PTSD

 For these reasons, better vagal tone is linked with better overall health.

-In the study, from researchers at the University of North Carolina and the Max Planck Institute for Human Cognitive and Brain Sciences, 65 men and women were divided into two groups.
+In a study published in the Association for Psychological Science’s journal Psychological Science, researchers at the University of North Carolina and the Max Planck Institute for Human Cognitive and Brain Sciences divided 65 men and women into two groups.
 For two months, one group was guided through loving-kindness meditation and the other group was put on a waiting list.